val-iisc/Saddle-LongTail/README.md

 We also run our method with the latest SOTA method GLMC ([CVPR 2023](https://arxiv.org/abs/2305.08661)) and demonstrate that the proposed method can further improve performance.
 As previously conjectured in our work, we apply SAM on the re-weighting loss of GLMC to avoid saddle points.
 Note that we use a $\rho$ of 0.05 for all the experiments below.
 The code to reproduce all the experiments in available in `GLMC-2023/run.sh`.

-The sample command to run GLMC includes specifying additional param --rho 0.05, example for that is provided below:
+The sample command to run GLMC includes specifying additional param --rho 0.05, example command below:

 `python GLMC-2023/main.py --dataset cifar10 -a resnet34 --num_classes 10 --imbanlance_rate 0.02 --beta 0.5 --lr 0.01 --epochs 200 -b 64 --momentum 0.9 --weight_decay 5e-3 --resample_weighting 0.0 --label_weighting 1.2 --contrast_weight 1 --rho 0.05`